-Mike Brett of Consult MB Ltd was asked to write an article for the Somerset Chamber of Commerce’s magazine, Somerset Voice.
+Mike B of Consult MB Ltd was asked to write an article for the Somerset Chamber of Commerce’s magazine, Somerset Voice.
 The article is reproduced below.
 Phishing is a relatively old topic but it remains very relevant, and should feature at, or near, the top of any list of topics for staff awareness training.

 I sometimes come